nickstheisen/hyperseg/README.md

 Configure dataset basepaths in dataset configuration files (`hyperseg/run/conf/dataset/<dataset>.yaml`) and logdir (`hyperseg/run/conf/<train/test_conf>.yaml`).
-In our scripts we use hydra for config management, by overwriting certain parameters (`field=value`) when executing the script from terminal the train and test runs can be customized.
-Further, with hydras multi-run feature multiple experiments with different parameterization can automatically be compiled (see conf-files and [hydra docs](https://hydra.cc/docs/intro/) for more information).
+We use hydra for config management.
+You can customize train and test runs by overwriting parameters (`field=value`) when running the script in terminal.
+Hydras multi-run feature allows you to automatically run multiple experiments with different parameterizations (see conf-files and [hydra docs](https://hydra.cc/docs/intro/) for more information).

 **Training/Testing**